Willie Irvine: Early life

-Playing career
+Club career

 Burnley

 Irvine joined the Burnley youth team initially on a month's trial, along with other young players including Brian O'Neil and Willie Morgan.
 He suffered an injury to his ankle but recovered in time for the final trial match against local rivals Blackburn Rovers.
 His performances during the month had sufficiently impressed manager Harry Potts, and Irvine was offered a permanent contract.
 He became a full member of the youth team and was an understudy to the team that won the Football League First Division in the 1959–60 season.
 As an apprentice footballer he earned a basic wage of £7 per week.
 While in the youth squad, Irvine was converted into a centre forward and in his first match in the position scored a hat-trick for the Burnley C team.
 He scored more than 40 goals for the A team in the Lancashire League during the 1961–62 season, including 6 in an 8–3 win against a Blackburn Rovers representative team.
-On 14 October 1961, Irvine made his debut for the Burnley reserve side, scoring a hat-trick in the 6–1 victory over Barnsley.
+On 14 October 1961, Irvine made his debut for the Burnley reserve side, scoring a hat-trick in a 6–1 victory over Barnsley.
 Both the A team and the reserves were crowned champions of their respective divisions at the end of the season, and Potts singled out Irvine for particular praise, stating that Burnley had not "had a more consistent goal getter than Willie for a very long time."